jkuhlmann/cgltf/README.md

 char* buf = malloc(size);

-cgltf_result result = cgltf_write(&options, buf, size, data);
+cgltf_size written = cgltf_write(&options, buf, size, data);
-if (result != cgltf_result_success)
+if (written != size)
 {
 	/* TODO handle error */
 }
 ```

-Note that cgltf does not write the contents of extra files such as buffers o or images.
-You'll need to write out this data yourself.
+Note that cgltf does not write the contents of extra files such as buffers or images.
+You'll need to write this data yourself.

 Writing does not yet support "extras" data.